Last updated on September 16th, 2022 at 10:08 am

 So, in effect, your muscles will look and actually be larger while you’re working out.

-This also explains why you sweat, and your body will release excess nutrients and water through the skin.
+This also explains why you sweat when training, and your body will release excess nutrients and water through the skin.

 However, as I’ve mentioned, this is only a temporary effect.